canidlogic/libshasm/README.md

 The inner decoder will decode zero or more entity codes from the input stream, passing these through to the encoder function.
 The inner decoder will also handle numeric escapes.
 The inner decoder stops when it encounters something it can't decode.
 The inner decoder is successful if it manages to detach its buffer (described later) such that the outer decoder can make another attempt at decoding what the inner decoder stopped at by reading directly from the input filter stack.
 A decoding error occurs in any other case -- if the inner decoder's buffer can't be detached, it means that there is data that the outer decoder wouldn't be able to interpret, either.
 (This is guaranteed by the kinds of decoding keys that the inner decoding loop will ignore, described later.)

 The outer decoder has a loop that begins by calling the inner decoder.
 If the inner decoder returns successfully, the outer decoder will then attempt to interpret the data the inner decoder stopped at (reading direct from the input filter stack) using the built-in keys.
 The built-in keys include the terminal characters (which cause the decoding loop to end successfully), and, if an input override is selected, sequences of bytes with their most significant bit set -- which are decoded according to the override and passed through to the encoding function.
 If the loop hasn't terminated on error or on account of a terminal built-in key, it then loops back and calls the inner decoder again.

-#### 2.6.3 Inner decoder buffer

-The buffer used by the inner decoder is based on a circular queue that grows dynamically in size.
-The basic operations are to add a byte to the end of the queue (growing the queue if necessary), to remove one or more bytes from the front of the queue, and to read a byte from the start of the queue (if available).

-The buffer uses the dynamic circular queue within it to store the buffered data.
-It is wrapped around the input filter chain.
-Normally it just passes data through without buffering it.
-However, it supports a "mark" and a "restore" function.
-The mark function remembers the current location in input and starts buffering data.
-The restore function uses the buffer to simulate a return to the most recently marked position and clears the mark.
-(Clearing a mark can be done by marking the current position and immediately restoring to the current position.)

-Finally, there is a "detach" function.
-If there are no buffered bytes and no active marks, the detach function succeeds without doing anything.
-If there is one buffered byte and no active marks, the detach function succeeds after clearing the buffer and using the pushback filter to push the byte back.
-If there is more than one buffered byte or an active mark, the detach function fails.
-A successful detach function causes the buffer to be completely emptied, so that the inner decoder can return to the outer decoder and the outer decoder can pick up the input using just the pushback buffer from the input filter chain.

 ...